MightyStud/MightyStud/README.md

 # Hello 👋

-I'm a Data scientist with a lot of interests in the different data domains.
+I'm a ML Engineer with a lot of interests in different data domains.
 Currently looking for full time opportunities.
 Follow me on Youtube [Data Science Diary](https://www.youtube.com/channel/UCUHNVBJymCQeQ_qnDDyoD_w), I make educational videos, share my journey in the field and give awful life tips.

 ###### *MightyStud is a short for Mighty Student :eyes: Drop me the newest machine learning meme @ [Linkedin](https://www.linkedin.com/in/mohamedahmedx2) or [Facebook](https://www.facebook.com/DataScienceDiary).*